Maxwe11y/gaslightingLLM/README.md

 python batch_gen_safe_conversation.py
 ```

-To conduct gaslighting or anti-gaslighting alignment, you may run the code in the attacks directory.
+To conduct gaslighting or anti-gaslighting alignment, you may run the code in the alignment directory.
 >Below is the code for executing *G1*, *S1*, and *S2* strategies.
 To apply different strategies, you may adjust the training data in ***prepare_dataset.py***.
 ```bash
 python sft.py